alexbassss/free-ton-solidity-visual-developer/README.md

 You can customize this extension for your needs!
 Show/Hide/Enable/Disable features in `preferences → Settings → Solidity Visual Developer: solidity-va.*`

+Because our solution is the [Solidity Visual Developer](https://github.com/ConsenSys/vscode-solidity-auditor) clone, you can also get all feauteres of this solution.
+See details description on their github.

 # Installation

 **Method 1:** Install by going to [Visual Studio Market Place](https://marketplace.visualstudio.com/items?itemName=alexbassss.free-ton-solidity-visual-developer) and click  `Install`.